TarEnethil/archivar/README.md

 * After installation, log in with the admin account and head to the (module) settings

 # Deployment
-I barely managed to deploy this with apache, please refer to other tutorials on how to deploy a flask app on a real server.
+I nanaged to deploy this with apache, please refer to other tutorials on how to deploy a flask application on a real server.

 # What this is
 Archivar is a web-based tool for collaborative world building, as well as campaign management for role playing groups.